Aug 17, 2026

 Russia and Belarus added to the list of restricted jurisdictions in the Terms of Service.
 Documentation: Terms of ServiceApr 27, 2026

-Rust SDK v1.0.7: Initial Stable Release
+Rust SDK v1.0.7: initial stable release

 The official Rust SDK is now documented with full coverage for individual traders, bot builders, and partner integrations.
 Highlights:- Typed async client for CLOB and NegRisk markets